 Steven Phillips earned his PhD in in East Asian History at Georgetown University in 1998 for his dissertation, “Between Independence and Assimilation: The Taiwanese Elite under Nationalist Chinese Rule, 1945-1950."
+It was published by Stanford University Press in 2003.
 His research focuses on China and Taiwan, 1800-present, particularly political and diplomatic history, history of the Cold War, nationalism, and international relations.
 He is currently researching Chinese Nationalist foreign policy during the Cold War.

 In 2008-2011 Dr. Phillips held Towson University’s first Mitten Professorship in the College of Liberal Arts.
 This enabled him to arrange a series of talks about the challenges and opportunities offered by China’s rise.
 His goal was to ensure that this lengthy series of talks, when taken as a whole, provided a balanced overview of the People’s Republic, and did not hew to any single political agenda.
 These talks were designed to engage diverse audiences from outside of academia.
 Baltimore City and Baltimore County citizens had an opportunity to hear people like Dr. Richard Bush, a former diplomat, discuss Sino-American relations and journalist Adama Gaye talk about China’s influence in Africa.

-Dr. Phillips has received three Fulbright Group Project Abroad Grants (2006, 2008, and 2010).
-These grants enabled a dozen K-12 teachers, mainly from Maryland, to spend five weeks in China escorted by Dr. Phillips and Professor Jin Lijun of the College of Education.
+Dr. Phillips has received four Fulbright Group Project Abroad Grants (2006, 2008, 2010, and 2013).
+These grants enabled a dozen K-12 teachers, mainly from Maryland, to spend five weeks in China and Taiwan escorted by Dr. Phillips and Professor Jin Lijun of the College of Education.
 The teachers visited key historic sites and interacted with Chinese scholars in order to gain new perspectives on the Middle Kingdom.
-Participants strengthened their schools’ curriculums through new lesson plans.
-Dr. Phillips has also helped public teachers in Humboldt County, California, enhance their Asia curriculum.

 Recent Lectures and Presentations